neoforged/Documentation/docs/networking/payload.md

     }
 }
 ```

-Here a couple of things are of note:

-- The handling method here gets the payload, and a contextual object.
-- The handler of the payload method is invoked on the networking thread, so it is important to do all the heavy work here, instead of blocking the main game thread.
-- If you want to run code on the main game thread you can use `enqueueWork` to submit a task to the main thread.
-    - The method will return a `CompletableFuture` that will be completed on the main thread.
-    - Notice: A `CompletableFuture` is returned, this means that you can chain multiple tasks together, and handle exceptions in a single place.
-    - If you do not handle the exception in the `CompletableFuture` then it will be swallowed, **and you will not be notified of it**.

 With your own payloads you can then use those to configure the client and server using [Configuration Tasks][configuration].